shareenafatima/Book_Review_App/README.md

 <h4> Account Management:</h4>
 <li> Users have access to their account settings, where they can update their profile information, change passwords, and manage account preferences.</li>
 <li> Account deletion functionality allows users to delete their accounts if desired.</li>
+<h4> User Profile Management:</h4>
+The User Profile Management feature provides users with a dedicated section where they can access and manage all their reviews and books added using their email address.
+This section serves as a centralized hub for users to conveniently view, edit, and delete their contributed content, ensuring seamless control over their activities within the Book Review App.
+Users can access their profile by clicking on the "Profile" button, where they can perform the following actions:
+1. <h6> View Reviews:</h6> Users can see a comprehensive list of all the reviews they have submitted, along with details such as book title, rating, and comments.
+2. <h6> Edit Reviews:</h6> Users have the option to edit their existing reviews, allowing them to make updates or revisions as needed.
+3. <h6> Delete Reviews:</h6> Users can delete any reviews they no longer wish to have displayed on the platform, giving them full control over their content.
+4. <h6> Manage Books:</h6> Users can also manage the books they have added to the app using their email address.
+This includes viewing, editing, or removing books from their profile.